Fast sampling of satisfying assignments from random $k$-SAT with applications to connectivity: Introduction

-We note here that, independently of this work, Chen, Mani, and Moitra~\cite{Zongchen1} and He, Wu, and Wang~\cite{Kun1} obtained sampling algorithms.
-The approach of~\cite{Zongchen1} is also based on spectral independence but uses a different analysis technique that works up to roughly $2^{k/52}$, whereas the approach of~\cite{Kun1} is based on bounding chains and works up to densities roughly equal to $2^{k/3}$.
+We note here that, independently of this work, He, Wu, and Wang~\cite{Kun1} also obtained sampling algorithms for random $k$-CNF formulae.
+The approach of~\cite{Kun1} is based on bounding chains following the recursive sampler method developed in~\cite{Anand2022, Kun2, Kun3}.
+Their algorithm works up to densities roughly equal to $2^{k/3}$ and samples satisfying assignments within $\varepsilon$ total variation distance of the uniform distribution in time $(n/\varepsilon)^{1 + O(k^{-5})}$.